-The ultimate success of this Corporate Responsibility Program will require a commitment from each of us.
-We will all need to dedicate ourselves to living out our Core Values in all that we do, especially through our commitment to the Code of Responsibility and Standards of Responsible Conduct.
-The Corporate Responsibility Program has our complete support, and we know you will find it to be a trusted resource for putting our Core Values into action.
+The effectiveness and ultimate success of the Corporate Responsibility Program will require your commitment and personal support.
+Corporate Responsibility has my complete support, and I know you will find it to be a trusted resource for putting our Core Values into action.